welcomege/welcomege.github.io/_posts/2018-01-20-a-simple-single-layer-convolution-neural-network.markdown

 There are mainly four steps:

 * Convolution: extract features from the input image using filter.
-Each pixel of convoluted feature image is a linear combination of multiple nearby (in 3*3, or 5*5 matrix) pixels of the original image.
-The linear combination matrix applied on the in 3*3, or 5*5 matrix is called filter.
+Each pixel of convoluted feature image is a linear combination of multiple nearby (in 3 by 3, or 5 by 5 matrix) pixels of the original image.
+The linear combination matrix applied on the in 3 by 3, or 5 by 5 matrix is called filter.
 It is the same filter we usually called in Adobe Photoshop or Picasa, which help us sharpen or blur images.
 The values used for filter will be learned from training set.

 ![CNN2](/images/2018/cnn2.png)